 Namecheap, you are hurting the internet!

 The above chart is live and updated daily.
-As of today 9/24/17 thirty five point six percent of the domains reported to us since we began recording on 8/23/17 are sponsored by NameCheap INC. These domains are allowed to continue to scam consumers long after they are reported.
+As of today around 38% of the domains reported to us since we began recording on 8/23/17 are sponsored by NameCheap INC. These domains are allowed to continue to scam consumers long after they are reported.
 An example of this is “ecojetexpress.us” which has been reported repeatedly by both petscams.com and victims who have lost money.
 When victims of this scam filed an abuse report NameCheap did not “take reasonable and prompt steps to investigate”.
 Instead they forwarded the abuse report with the victims information to the criminal.

-As I write, 5 months later, ecojetexpress.us is still online scamming people.
+5 months later, ecojetexpress.us was still online scamming new victims.

 A little bit of background?